aidatleuliyeva-hub/Level-Up-Your-Career-DP/TEST_CASES.md

 **Goal:** Verify API enqueues a background job to Redis.
 **Steps:**
 1. Send a request that creates a background job (e.g., “create microtask/job” endpoint)
-2. Observe Redis list/key for the queue (optional) **Expected result:**
+2. Observe Redis queue key (if Redis CLI is available) **Expected result:**
 - API responds successfully (e.g., `201`)
 - A job ID is pushed to the Redis queue key